 A trip or fall can result in a painful foot fracture.
-At Foot & Ankle Specialists of Ohio, in Mentor, Chardon, Westlake, Geneva, Bedford and Cleveland, Ohio, the experienced foot and ankle surgeons can repair bone fractures in your foot to ensure proper healing.
+At Foot & Ankle Specialists of Ohio, in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, the experienced foot and ankle surgeons can repair bone fractures in your foot to ensure proper healing.
 The team offers surgical and nonsurgical treatments to protect your bone health and get you back to doing the things you love.
 Find out more about treatment options for foot fractures by booking an appointment online or over the phone today.

 Your foot contains 26 bones that support your weight and help you walk, run, and jump.
 During these types of activities, you are at risk for missteps that can cause a fracture, or break, in one or more of the bones of your foot.